SamOhrenberg/regulation-database/readme.md

 This project is an open-source tool for all the listeners, built by the community.

-## 🗂️ So, What's in the Box?
+## 🗂️ The repository

 This repo is a monorepo.
 Here's a quick look under the hood:

--   `📂 /transcriptions` — This is the treasure chest.
-All the raw `.txt` transcriptions live here, along with a `metadata.json` file that keeps track of everything.
+-   `📂 /transcriptions` — All the raw `.txt` transcriptions live here, along with a `metadata.json` file that keeps track of everything.
 -   `🤖 /yt-transcriber` — The brains of the operation.
 This is a modern Node.js script that automatically finds new episodes, transcribes them, and commits them to the repo.
--   `🖥️ /webapp` — The star of the show.
-A clean, fast React app that gives you a slick interface for searching through all the transcripts.
+-   `🖥️ /webapp` — The ui.
+A clean, fast React app that gives you a interface for searching through all the transcripts.

 For a deeper dive into the project's architecture, data, and long-term vision, **[check out the official Wiki](https://github.com/SamOhrenberg/regulation-database/wiki)**.